 Pike Place Market in downtown Seattle has many retail shops and attractions to explore.
 Plenty of guides talk about the Gum Wall, Rachel the Pig, flying fish, and the “first” Starbucks.
 Our list below points out some of the more obscure locations in the Pike Place Market Historical District where you can while away the better part of a day, perhaps to do some shopping, or stop for a nosh here and there to keep up your strength.
 Whether you are a resident or return visitor, you’ll likely find something interesting and new in our list of suggestions.

-Pike Place Market is open seven days a week and closed only on Thanksgiving, Christmas Day, and New Year’s Day.
+Pike Place Market is open seven days a week and closed only on Thanksgiving and Christmas Day.
 General Market hours are 9 am- 6 pm and Sundays 9 am-5 pm.
-The hours of individual businesses vary.
-Many restaurants and eateries open earlier and close later.

 Before you go, visit the Market website to Plan Your Visit where you can download maps and guides for self-guided tours and exploration.

 10 places at Pike Place Market to while away time

 Arranged roughly going south to north through the nine-acre market district.

 - Eighth Generation, 93 Pike Street, Seattle, WA 98101.
 Located in the “Atrium” just off of 1st Ave.
 The Native-owned and operated company based in Seattle was founded in 2008 by Louie Gong (Nooksack), an artist, activist and educator widely known for merging traditional Coast Salish art with influences from his urban environment to make strong statements about identity.
 Today, Eighth creates opportunities for cultural artists who struggle to meet demand for their handmade cultural art to bring their Native-made and designed products to market.